West Forth Forest Notices

 A new forest is growing on the gently rolling countryside around West Forth, criss-crossed with paths and tracks that are great for walking, cycling or horse riding.
 There are wide views towards the Southern Uplands and the Border hills, and wildflowers at your feet.
-The waymarked trails will get you started.

 A short stroll around a wildflower meadow and charming larch copses on the edge of the village.